mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2012/2012-09-30-challenge-october-2012/index.md

 ---
-blog: shalveena.com
+title: "Challenge: October 2012"
+date: "2012-09-30"
 categories:
-- journal
+  - "journal"
-date: "2012-09-30"
-title: 'Challenge: October 2012'
 ---

 Last month, I made a challenge to make a decision to actively do something.
 Instead of sitting down and watching TV, and thinking of all the things that we want to so ( or often saying we will do), we should take the chance available right at that moment to do something.